Wednesday, April 03, 2024

 Having been in the place only eight or ten days, I got into a "spree," spending my money freely, offered my bundle of clothing for twenty-five cents, attempted to burn, and finally did burn it, when my employer becoming alarmed with my threats, called in an officer to arrest me.

 Ritter went into the alley to see what was the commotion, and was confronted by Evans, who stabbed him in the heart "with a Spanish knife" (possibly a folding-blade "Navaja" style knife).
 Other reports claim that Evans had demanded liquor from Ritter, who refused to serve him.
-Evans was quickly apprehended and placed on trail for the murder.
+Evans was quickly apprehended and placed on trial for the murder.

 Evans was convicted by a jury on July 5, and on July 12 was sentenced by the court to be executed by hanging on September 30.
 Before the date of his execution, he composed his "confession," describing the tragic circumstances of his life and his plea for forgiveness from Mrs. Ritter.
 This confession was published as a pamphlet and is now in the collections of the Sandusky Library Archives Research Center.
 (The first page is above.
 You can read the full text of the confession in our online archives catalog.)